Acid Jazz Records: Background

+In 2007, "Stuck in a Wind Up" was released.
+Credited to Lord Large feat.
+Clem Curtis, it was backed with "Move Over Daddy".
+In a review of Lord Large's The Lord's First XI album, Record Collector referred to "Stuck in a Wind UP" as a slice of breezy, upbeat soul so authentic that it sounded like it was recorded in the late 1960s.
+It was also one of the three songs referred to by Mojo as the highlights of the album.
+Mojo also wrote that it was the perfect Northern Soul dance floor filler.
+It had some belated success, three years after Curtis' death.
+It had a week in the iTunes chart, peaking at #54 on 3 April 2022.

-In the last decade the label has celebrated its 25th anniversary and re-issued a number of its best-selling records such as The Brand New Heavies and The People Tree, as well as putting out a special 6-CD boxset including an artwork book and DVD.
-This period has also seen the label sign more contemporary soul artists such as New Street Adventure and Men of North Country, as well as the folk-rock of British actor Matt Berry.
+The label has celebrated its 25th anniversary and re-issued a number of its best-selling records, such as The Brand New Heavies and The People Tree, as well as putting out a special 6-CD box set, including an artwork book and DVD.
+This period saw the label sign more contemporary soul artists such as New Street Adventure and Men of North Country, as well as the folk-rock of British actor Matt Berry.

-In 2017 the label issued a previously unreleased single by soul-singer Leroy Hutson, "Positive Forces", as well as releasing an Anthology of his work.
-In 2018 they re-issued his two most popular albums Hutson and Hutson II and produced a short four-part online documentary about him, titled "Leroy Hutson: The Man!"
-As part of their 30th anniversary celebrations they are set to release a jazz compilation "Jazz on the Corner" featuring song choices by Eddie Piller and his friend Martin Freeman, while Corduroy released their first album in 18 years entitled "Return of the Fabric Four".
+In 2017, the label issued a previously unreleased single by soul-singer Leroy Hutson, "Positive Forces", as well as releasing an anthology of his work.
+In 2018, they re-issued his two most popular albums, Hutson and Hutson II, and produced "Leroy Hutson: The Man, a short four-part online documentary.
+For their 30th anniversary celebrations, they released compilation album "Jazz on the Corner" featuring song choices by Eddie Piller and his friend Martin Freeman, while Corduroy released their first album in 18 years, "Return of the Fabric Four".

+A new wave of signings since 2020 have included American soul singer Gloria Scott, former The Style Council vocalist Dee C. Lee, and the UK jazz group Nimbus Sextet.
+The label has recently collaborated with Argentinian producer Kevin Fingier for the Acid Jazz subsidiary label Fingier Records, as well as Bob Thiele Jr. and Flying Dutchman Records on the release of the Billy Valentine album Billy Valentine and The Universal Truth in 2023.